Laura-Church/github-slideshow/_posts/0000-01-02-Laura-Church.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-GH Practice -
+Great things never came from comfort zones ~~~
-Use the left arrow to go back!
+Use the left arrow to go back